-On July 17, 2023, the Company reported that SRC recovered one macrodiamond (>0.5mm) from caustic fusion analysis of a beach sand heavy mineral concentrate sample weighing 1.8 kg taken in 2018, proximal to the main Seahorse target.
-The macrodiamond has dimensions of approximately 1.9mm x 1.4mm and weighs 5.2628 mg.
+On July 17, 2023, the Company reported that SRC recovered one macrodiamond (>0.5mm) from caustic fusion analysis of the 2018 1.8kg beach sand heavy mineral concentrate sample.
+The macrodiamond has dimensions of approximately 1.9mm x 1.4mm and weighs 5.2628mg.
 The diamond is described as off-white, transparent, distorted, octahedral, and having minor resorption with inclusions and surface pitting.